When it comes to research chemicals, nothing rings bells like Etizolam.

 Do your research before purchasing.

-Research shows that they’re basically the same thing.
+Research shows that they’re basically the same thing and, based on my experience, I’m inclined to agree.

 The only real difference is one requires a prescription (Xanax) and one can easily (and legally) be ordered on the internet (Etizolam).